 The takeaway: Shoppers expect to be able to check online whether specific products are available in a certain store, so they can drop by on their way home from work or other errands.
 If you can’t offer full inventory visibility on the e-commerce site and mobile app, you are failing at omni-channel.

 Customer behavior has changed, and single-channel shopping is a thing of the past.
 For retailers, omni-channel is not a choice anymore – it is a must.
-To offer consistency and flexibility throughout your channels, an integrated management system is necessary.
+To offer consistency and flexibility throughout your channels, a unified management system is necessary.

 If you want to know more about how an end-to-end system can help your business, or wish to discuss your omni-channel woes and strategies, contact us!
 Our experts are ready to help you bring your omni-channel business to a new level.